How to Fix Pixelated Videos to Crystal-Clear Quality Instantly

 Before we learn how to unpixelate a video, let’s check why your video becomes pixelated and blocky.
 Below are the most common reasons that make your video pixelated:

-- Aggressive Compression: This is often the major cause.
+- Aggressive Compression: Pixelation is one of the compression artifacts.
 Social media platforms (like Instagram, TikTok, or YouTube) compress videos heavily to reduce file size.
 This strips away visual detail, resulting in blocky artifacts—especially in fast motion or smooth gradients (like skies or skin tones).

 - Low Resolution: Videos recorded in low resolution, e.g., old phone footage in 240p, 360p, will look pixelated when played on large screens as it simply stretches the pixels without proper upscaling.